ted001/peko/README.md

 # Peko – Quick Food Ordering Platform

 ## Project objective(Final project)
-This is a reiteration over the original project focusing on the Usability and accessibilty of the website Each of the team members interviewed 3 people to understand user's persepective of the site(Recording link submitted on canvas)
+This project was built for [CS 5610 Web Class](https://johnguerra.co/classes/webDevelopment_fall_2022/) This is a reiteration over the original project focusing on the Usability and accessibilty of the website Each of the team members interviewed 3 people to understand user's persepective of the site(Recording link submitted on canvas)